 Lansing Loud & LocalBack to Top

 Find out who's hittin' the Mitten with Lansing Loud & Local.
-Johnny Kay gives a weekly rundown of who's playing around town and across the state with Lansing Loud & Local.
-National and local bands roll through the Capital City all the time and you can get the 411 on shows produced by area music preservation groups like the Ten Pound Fiddle and the Great Lakes Collective, or local venues like The Avenue Cafe, The Loft, and the Green Door.
+Michael J. gives a weekly rundown of who's playing around town and across the state with Lansing Loud & Local.
+National and local bands roll through the Capital City all the time and you can get the 411 on shows produced by area music preservation groups like the Ten Pound Fiddle and the Great Lakes Collective, or local venues like The Avenue Cafe, The Loft, and The Green Door.
 He'll also give you a head ups when it's time to hit the M897 highway and make your way to D-town, GR, or over the bridge.

 Latin RhythmsBack to Top

 mix of salsa, meringue, jazz, and Latin pop from all

 over the world along with the current news from Maria

 Local Lunch HourBack to Top

 LCC Radio plays more local music than anyone else in Lansing.
 We incorporate local artists in our AAA format, during the Blues Beat and in several of our other progams; plus every weekday we bring listeners, The Local Lunch Hour.
 It's an hour of music dedicated to promoting the music of Michigan from local scenes around The Great Lakes State.
 From Detroit to the Capital City, over to G.R. and across the the bridge to da U.P., we play signed and unsigned artists, past and present, local to international.
 And as with Michigan's musical diversity, you'll hear a range of genres from AAA, folk, blues, jazz, rock, pop.
 And of course we cap finish up every week on Friday with our Grand River Radio Diner concert.